sustentarea/logoclim/images/logoclim-interface.md

 ### Historical Climate Data (HCD)

-- Climate variable: Water vapor pressure (kPa)
+- Climate variable: Water Vapor Pressure (kPa)
 - Period: 1970 to the end of the series

 ### Historical Monthly Weather Data (HMWD)

-- Climate variable: Average maximum temperature (°C)
+- Climate variable: Average Maximum Temperature (°C)
 - Period: 1951 to the end of the series

 ### Future Climate Data (FCD)

-- Climate Total precipitation (mm)
+- Climate Total Precipitation (mm)
 - Period: 2021 to the end of the series

 ## GIF Settings